 Of course, the most ideal response to this situation is to learn Spanish to be able to fully maximize the business and economic opportunities of the Hispanic market.
 While this process may take a while, the next best thing is to ensure that, when needed, entrepreneurs and corporate professionals should team up with reliable and expert providers of Spanish translation services.

 Spanish translation is generally applied to written documents.
-According to The Spanish Group general manager Salvador Ordorica, practically any written document can be translated from Spanish to English—from personal correspondences and educational materials to bulk files such as litigation documents or technical manuals.
+According to The Spanish Group general manager Alfonso Martinez, practically any written document can be translated from Spanish to English—from personal correspondences and educational materials to bulk files such as litigation documents or technical manuals.

-Ordorica’s The Spanish Group, a California-based Spanish learning center with headquarters in Orange County and service areas in San Diego, offers a wide range of Spanish translations services including, but not limited to, dental, medical, government, legal, technical, website, business and even proofreading and editing translations.
+Martinez’s The Spanish Group, a California-based Spanish translation service with headquarters in Orange County, offers a wide range of Spanish translations services including, but not limited to, dental, medical, government, legal, technical, website, business and even proofreading and editing translations.

 The group translates marketing, educational and training materials, books, contracts, product descriptions, presentations and restaurant menus, among others.

 Each new translation project begins with planning.
 The planning process includes assessment of target readers for the material so cultural sensitivities are taken into consideration.
 For industry-specific translations, field specialized translators are assigned.